JakDaniels/MIOS/README.md

 6) Use MIOS to grab a basic default working set of opensim configuration files.

+Each OpenSim Instance has to have a set of default configs.
+These may be the ones supplied by the OpenSim developers for running in 'standalone' mode, or by a grid operator such as OSGrid to allow your regions to be a part of their grid.
+In the MIOS config there are currently two configuration sets defined.
+One is for 'standalone' mode - (isolated, not connected to any other simulators) and 'osgrid' (for placing regions into the OSGrid metaverse).

-   MIOS uses the default files that come with OpenSim as a starting point for standalone instances, or files provided by a grid operator like OSGrid.
-(It downloads them).
+MIOS uses the default config files that come with OpenSim as a starting point for 'standalone' instances, and files provided by OSGrid for 'osgrid' instances.
+The files needed for OSGrid are downloaded as needed from their website by MIOS.

 You can later customise the configuration by having you own set of small .ini files that override the defaults in a predictable way, by providing just the setting you want.
 This way you *never* need to touch the default .ini files or those provided by OSGrid, and any customisations you provide using .ini overrides will be overlayed on top of the defaults.

 Hint: look in directory MIOS/Instances/.config/Overrides and  MIOS/Instances/[Instance Name]/Configs/Overrides
 This is where your put own OpenSim .ini file settings.

 	# ./opensim.sh.php --os-config
 	Starting retrieval of config set 'standalone'...